 'Demonstrate that you have not only researched what we do, but also who we are and what we stand for' – Aviva

-Recruiters at finance employers want to hire graduates who particularly want to work for the organisation in the specific role they've applied for, as these recruits tend to be the most motivated and their ‘star performers’.
-The application form is designed to find this out.
-Some firms ask you explicitly – for example:
+Financial services recruiters seek out graduates who want to work for the organisation in the specific role that they've applied for, as recruits with a genuine interest tend to become their ‘star performers’.
+The application form is designed to find out if you are after more than a job.
+Some firms will ask you explicitly, for example:

 - Aviva: What appeals to you most about establishing your career at Aviva?

 - Santander: What do you find personally appealing about working for Santander?

 - RBS: We would like you know why you think this programme is the right programme for you.
 Please tell us what excites you about the programme and why you think that it is a good fit with your future aspirations.

 Employers that require covering letters, such as HSBC Bank plc, will expect you to address the ‘why do you want to work for us?’ question within it.